An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Implementation Details

-\paragraph{NLP Experiments} For most of the text classification experiments, we use the Transformer architecture based text encoder, DistilBERT-base \citep{sanh2019distilbert} to encode our input.
-In a single sentence text classification task, $x_t$ is an input sentence to be classified.
-In a sentence-pair classification task, concatenation of $x_t^{1}$ and $x_t^{2}$ sentences separated by a $[SEP]$ symbol is considered as a input $x_t$.
+For most of the text classification experiments, we use the Transformer architecture-based text encoder, DistilBERT-base \citep{sanh2019distilbert} to encode our input.
+In a single-sentence text classification task, $x_t$ is an input sentence to be classified.
+In a sentence-pair classification task, the concatenation of $x_t^{1}$ and $x_t^{2}$ sentences separated by a $[SEP]$ symbol is considered as an input $x_t$.
 DistilBERT produces a contextual representation of each token in $x_t$ including a special beginning of the sentence token symbol $[CLS]$.
-We use the representation of the $[CLS]$ symbol from model as features for a linear task classifier.
+We use the representation of the $[CLS]$ symbol from the model as features for a linear task classifier.
 We have a separate classifier for each task.
-We mainly set hyper-parameters to default implementation from HuggingFace.\footnote{https://github.com/huggingface/transformers} We use Adam as our optimizer, set dropout $0.1$, the base learning rate to $2e^{-5}$, batch size to $32$ and the maximum total input sequence length after tokenization to $128$.
-For EWC, we set the regularization strength $\lambda$ to $100$ (as this ended up with comparable LA across other methods) and for ER, following \citep{chaudhry2019tiny}, the memory per class per task is set to $1$.
+We mainly set hyper-parameters to default implementation from HuggingFace.\footnote{https://github.com/huggingface/transformers} For random initialization, we initialize weight tensors using the normal distribution $\mathcal{N} \sim (0, 0.02)$, biases to 0, layer normalization weights to 1 and biases to 0.
+We use Adam as our optimizer, set dropout $0.1$, the base learning rate to $2e^{-5}$, batch size to $32$, and the maximum total input sequence length after tokenization to $128$.
+For EWC, we set the regularization strength $\lambda$ to $100$ (as this ended up with comparable LA across other methods), and for ER, following \citep{chaudhry2019tiny}, the memory per class per task is set to $1$.
 For SAM, we set $\rho=0.02$ for all models (random as well as pre-trained) on 5-dataset-NLP and 15-dataset-NLP.
 For SplitYahooQA we set $\rho=0.001$.
+For our experiments involving encoder-decoder architecture, we utilize the pre-trained T5-Small v1.1 checkpoint from HuggingFace.\footnote{https://huggingface.co/google/t5-v1\_1-small} Since encoder-only models have a separate classification head, we also incorporate a separate classification head in the T5 decoder.
+We employ the Adam optimizer, with a dropout rate of 0.1.
+The base learning rate is set to $3e^{-4}$, the batch size is set to 32, and the maximum total input sequence length is set to 128.
+In the case of SAM, we set the hyperparameter $\rho$ to 0.05 for both the 5-dataset-NLP and 15-dataset-NLP experiments.